 Overall Potential Risks of Water Consumption for International Travelers

-International travelers should understand that just because the water looks drinkable in certain areas doesn’t mean that it’s safe to consume, and vice-versa.
-Therefore, it’s important to research water safety and potability regardless of where you intend to travel.
+International travellers should understand that just because the water looks drinkable in certain areas doesn’t mean that it’s safe to consume, and vice-versa.
+Therefore, it’s important to research water safety and portability regardless of where you intend to travel.

 Water can vary in color, taste, and smell in different regions and even throughout different seasons.
 This may be due to water sources that differ in mineral content, water demand among users, and environmental temperatures.
 However, these aesthetic characteristics of water don’t necessarily indicate whether it is safe for consumption.

-In other words, international travelers can’t judge the level of water quality just by how it looks, tastes, or smells.
-This means that understanding and researching water safety when traveling is essential in order to avoid the potential risks of contamination and dehydration.
+In other words, international travellers can’t judge the level of water quality just by how it looks, tastes, or smells.
+This means that understanding and researching water safety when travelling is essential in order to avoid the potential risks of contamination and dehydration.